thejohnhoffer/sbatch_demo/README.md

 First you'll need to get access [to the cluster][account].

-### SINGLUARITY
+### singluarity

 This prints the singularity help from coxgpu05.
 As of 2017-09-13, this is the only node on the cluster that supports singluarity.
 Singularity can [import docker images][docker].

 Run `bash singularity/test.sh`
 - Outputs go to `singularity/0.out`
 - Errors go to `singularity/0.err`

-### PYTORCH
+### pytorch

 This prints the documentation for pytorch from 4 different CPUs on 1-4 different cluster nodes.
 We create and use the PYTORCH virtual environment.

 - Run `bash pytorch/test.sh`
 - Outputs go to `pytorch/*.out`